Flash09a14/Double-Pendulum-Simulation/README.md

         for i in range(len(positions)):
             pygame.draw.rect(screen, pendulum_2.color, (pygame.Rect(positions[i][0], positions[i][1], 5, 5)))
 ```
-Checks if the trail is enabled.
-If so, the list mentioned earlier adds the current positions of the second pendulum's bob
+If the list extends the length limit, it removes the first position in the list:
 ```py
         if len(positions) > POSITION_LIMIT:
             positions.remove(positions[0])
 ```
-If the list extends the lenght limit, it removes the first position in the list
+For every position in the list, draw a rectangle at that position.:
 ```py
         for i in range(len(positions)):
             pygame.draw.rect(screen, pendulum_2.color, (pygame.Rect(positions[i][0], positions[i][1], 5, 5)))
 ```
-For every position in the list, draw a rectangle at that position.